-JOINING FORM (Children & Young People)

-This form should be completed for all children and young people joining The Boys' Brigade.
+THE BOYS BRIGADE & GIRLS' ASSOCIATION > the adventure begins here FORM (Children & Young People) This form should be completed for all children and young people joining The Boys' Brigade.
 The form will assist us in collecting the information we need to ensure parents/guardians are fully informed and that we have all the information needed to ensure children and young people have a safe and enjoyable experience as they participate in BB activities.

-The form is designed so that the information is collected in the correct order to help with the inputting of information onto Online Brigade Manager (OBM), The Boys' Brigade's online membership system.
+Company Name: The form is designed so that the information is collected in the correct order to help with the inputting of information onto Online Brigade Manager (OBM), The Boys' Brigade's online membership system.
 This form should be completed and returned to the Company as soon as possible.

-Company Name:\ Please complete in BLOCK CAPITALS.
-Boxes marked with a \ are compulsory.

-Personal Details

-Please complete details for the child/young person:

-Surname: First Name:

-Date of Birth: Sex Male Female

-Address:

-Town: County: Elrcode:

-Medical Details

-Doctor/Surgery.
-Surgery Address.

-Surgery Phone:

-Details of any medical conditions, allergies or dietary requirements leaders should be aware of (including any medication needed whilst at BB):
+Personal Details Please complete details for the child/young person: Surname: First Name.
+Date of Birtx / / / Sex Male Female Address Town County: Elroode: Medical Details Doctor/Surgery: Surgery Phone: Details of any medical conditions, allegation or distance any immediate of any Surgery Address.
+Details of any medical conditions, allergies or dietary requirements leaders should be aware of (including any medication needed whilst at BB): Additional Needs Please provide details of any particular/additional needs leaders should be av vare of:

-Additional Needs

-Please provide details of any particular/additional needs leaders should be aware of: